JohnFawkes/AURA/docs/config.md

   - `Enabled`: Set to `true` to enable label/tag management for this application.
   - `Add`: A list of labels/tags to add to items after processing.
   - `Remove`: A list of labels/tags to remove from items after processing.
+  - `AddLabelTagForSelectedTypes`: A boolean to add labels in Plex and tags in Sonarr/Radarr for each selected type (e.g., aura-poster, aura-backdrop).

 #### Example Use Case